Jalle19/libreelec-docker-deluge/README.md

 ## Settings

 * The web interface is available on port 8112.
 The password to the interface is `deluge`.
 * The daemon is listening for remote UI connections on port 58846.
-The username and password is `deluge`.
-* Port 53160 (both TCP and UDP) is forwarded to the container so you can use port forwarding to become connectable

 If you want to use the GTK UI to connect to the daemon you will have to create an additional user in Deluge.
 To do this, open `/storage/deluge/config/auth` and add a new line.
 See the Deluge documentation on how this file works.
+* Port 53160 (both TCP and UDP) is forwarded to the container so you can use port forwarding to become connectable

 ### Customizing